osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 Properties *users*
 ..................

-For each user, a users property should be added with the username as property sub-name, and a bouncer-dependent value.
+For each user, a users property should be added with the user name as property sub-name, and a bouncer-dependent value.

 Value format by bouncer types: